-A person commits obstruction of telephone or telegraph service if the person knowingly prevents, obstructs, or delays, by any means whatsoever, the sending, transmission, conveyance, or delivery in this state of any message, communication, or report by or through any telegraph or telephone line, wire, cable, or other facility or any cordless, wireless, electronic, mechanical, or other device.
+A person commits obstruction of telephone service in Colorado if the person knowingly prevents, obstructs, or delays the transmission of any communication by or through any telephone line, wire, cable, or other facility or any cordless, wireless, electronic, mechanical, or other device.

 Obstruction of telephone or telegraph service is a Colorado class 1 misdemeanor.
 Possible penalties include:

 - 6 - 18 months in jail, and/or